 Furthermore, HI suggests that on this particular holiday, one "go out and exercise with, and among, (their) plants."

-Going out into my urban garden (which is on a rooftop), to exercise with, and among my plants may not be an option for me today as it is raining heavily in NYC.
+Going out into my rooftop garden, to exercise with, and among my plants may not be an option for me today as it is raining heavily in NYC.
 However, rainfall, is not a deterrent for doing some exercising in my indoor succulent garden.
 Humpty Dumpty, seen in the photo atop this entry, is exercising in it by climbing the wall adjacent to my succulent garden.

 Other figurines are getting their workout too, as evidenced in the next set of pictures.